 3. Build a compost pile: Start small and make it bigger as you and your kiddos feel ready.
 You don’t need anything special to compost.
 You can literally start a compost pile in the corner of your backyard or in a large bucket or even an empty cardboard box.
 A large bucket and cardboard box are not permanent solutions, since they aren’t big/sturdy enough to keep your compost over time, but it is a good way to get started and to show kids composting in action.
 Andy and I started with a pile in the corner of our yard and graduated to an open air bin made out of recycled fence posts.
 I’m always amazed that our bin never overflows, and we put a ridiculous amount of stuff in our compost pile.

 4. Let your toddler/kids help: Apples and oranges for snack?
 Perfect!
 Add the peels and cores to the compost pile!
 Lint from the dryer?
 Toss it in!
-We keep an aluminum bowl next to our sink and toss in fruit and veggie scraps, egg shells, coffee grinds, tea bags, paper towels, and nut shells.
+We keep this stainless steel compost bin with these biodegradable, compostable bags next to our sink and toss in fruit and veggie scraps, egg shells, coffee grinds, tea bags, paper towels, and nut shells.
 We take the compost to the bin once a day.
 When Max and I are outside, sometimes he fills up his little bucket with leaves and yard trimmings and adds them to the compost pile.
 We’ve been composting for over 3 years, and the biggest lesson I’ve learned is that you can’t really mess it up.
 Now, there are things you can do to make it decompose faster, like turning your compost or adding water.
 But, we don’t do anything special and our pile is doing awesome.
-One thing to note: never add diseased plants, diapers, pet droppings, meat, foil, glass, plastic, or metal.
+One thing to note: Never add diseased plants, diapers, pet droppings, meat, foil, glass, plastic, or metal.

 5. Bugs and worms: Micro organisms are an essential ingredient to your compost pile, but all you need to do is make sure that your compost pile has a little soil in it.
 There are plenty of creepy crawlers in a your soil, promise.
 If your compost pile is on the ground, you’re golden.
 If not, add in a few scoops of soil depending on the size of you pile.
 Now that our compost pile is mature, Max loves to dig in the pile and hunt for worms and then add them to our garden.